jneo8/juju-guides/tutorial-operator-charm/deployment-part6-interface.md

 REDIS_PORT = 6379
 ```

 Lets look at the interface details: `lib/charms/redis_k8s/v0/redis.py`.
-The code here is the detail how our charm handle the event `redis_relation_changed`.
+One thing interesting is that it's also an `operator.framework.Objects` class just like the sentinel we created in previous chapter, but it only handle the `redis_relation_changed` event.
 It will be triggered once the juju relation be applyed between the applications.

 ```python